-During the PhD, students will be subject to a six-monthly review of their progress in addition to the regular monitoring of progress set out in the University's Guidelines on the Supervision and Monitoring of Research Degree Students.
+During the PhD, students will be subject to regular review of their progress in addition to the regular monitoring of progress set out in the University's Guidelines on the Supervision and Monitoring of Research Degree Students.
 Students will be required to submit regular reports on their own progress, and to attend progress meetings at regular intervals.

 MathSys CDT award-holders must contribute to any research dissemination activities required of EPSRC CDT-funded students or by the University.